Introduction and Notes

 Also of note is Joseph Lobban (1767–1820), born in Rothiemay to William Lobban and Margaret Reburn: Joseph died in Jamaica, and is almost certainly the Joseph Lobban who was a plantation and slave owner.
 The tree does not indicate any family for him, but the slave records show he had a daughter Agnes who married John Sutherland, who ran the plantation after Joseph’s death.
 A William Lobban, possibly Joseph’s brother or a nephew, ran the plantation in the early 1830s, just before slavery ended.
 See Jamaican Lobbans page.

-This tree begins with William Lobban (b. ca. 1685 at Termnemny farm, Rothiemay), m.
+This tree, shown to be part of the Rothiemay Area Lobbans, begins with William Lobban (b. ca. 1685 at Termnemny farm, Rothiemay), m.
 Isobel Adam and in particular their son Alexander Lobban (b.
 1702), of the Knabbygates dynasty (see story).
 Although the first-born sons in this line stayed at Knabbygates for nearly 200 years, the other children had to seek their fortunes elsewhere, and missionary work took Rev. Alexander Lobban (b.
 1847) the north of England to serve a displaced Scots shipbuilding community in Tyneside.
 Rev. Alexander’s brother Joseph Lobban (b.
 1857) and sister Isabella (b.
 1856; m.
 William A. Howatt) emigrated to Minnesota, USA; his son William Herbert Lobban emigrated to New Zealand.

 Syd credits William George Lobban with providing the data for this tree.
 Bill’s work, like mine, was based on Alan George (Lobban) Rudge’s tree.